 Read: How to connect to PostgreSQL database

 PostgreSQL installation on Linux (Red Hat family)

-Red Hat family or RPM is one of the most popular community that serves Enterprise level services.
-Red Hat Operating System provides various administrative tools which is widely used in the organizations for monitoring security threats, automatic backup and many more.
+Red Hat family or RPM is one of the most popular communities that serves Enterprise level services.
+Red Hat Operating System provides various administrative tools which is widely used in organizations for monitoring security threats, automatic backup and many more.